jubentley/ImageViewer/README.md

 ```

-Been building this since 2022.
+This is all my own work and been building this since 2022.